GottahaveFaithK/Name-Sort-Appscript/README.md

 So, I created an appscript extension that created a Sort Menu, which could sort the sheet by column A alphabeticallly, sorting it by first name.
 Then I created a second function which would grab the last name (and ignore any middle names listed), and then sort the sheet alphabeitcally by last names.

-Later we added an option to sort by town.
+Later I added an option to sort by town.